AmrutaBhuskute06/US_Accidents_Analysis/README.md

 ## Data Source

 Our dataset comprises of the data regarding the accidents that took place between February 2016 and June 2020 in 49 states of the United States.The dataset contained around 3.5 million records.

-The original US_Accident data can be accessed on: https://www.kaggle.com/sobhanmoosavi/us-accidents USA Hospitals across United States: https://www.kaggle.com/carlosaguayo/usa-hospitals
+The original US_Accident data can be accessed on: https://www.kaggle.com/sobhanmoosavi/us-accidents

+Number of Hospitals across United States: https://www.kaggle.com/carlosaguayo/usa-hospitals

 ## Project Objectives
 The purpose of our analysis is to build a model that focuses on the states where the rate of accidents are highest and are the most severe.